The Etiquette of Early Northern Verse

 In The Etiquette of Early Northern Verse, Roberta Frank peers into the northern poet’s workshop, eavesdropping as Old English and Old Norse verse reveal their craft secrets.

-The book places two vernacular poetries of the long Viking Age into conversation, revealing their membership in a single community of taste, a traditional stylistic ecology that did serious political and historical work.
-Each chapter seeks the DNA of a now-extinct verse technique.
+This book places two vernacular poetries of the long Viking Age into conversation, revealing their membership in a single community of taste, a traditional stylistic ecology that did serious political and historical work.
+Each chapter seeks the codes of a now-extinct verse technique.
 The first explores the underlying architecture of the two poetries, their irregularities of pace, startling formal conventions, and tight verbal detail work.
 The passage of time has worn away most of the circumstantial details that literary scholars in later periods take for granted, but the public relations savvy and aural and syntactic signals of early northern verse remain to some extent retrievable and relatable, an etiquette prized and presumably understood by its audiences.
 The second and longest chapter investigates the techniques used by early northern poets to retrieve and organize the symmetries of language.
 It illustrates how supererogatory alliteration and rhyme functioned as aural punctuation, marking off structural units and highlighting key moments in the texts.
 The third and final chapter describes the extent to which both corpora reveled in negations, litotes, indirection, and down-toners, modes that forced audiences to read between half-lines, to hear what was not said.
 By decluttering and stripping away excess, by drawing words through a tight mesh of meter, alliteration, and rhyme, the early northern poet filtered out dross and stitched together a poetics of stark contrasts and forebodings.
 Poets and lovers of poetry of all periods and places will find much to enjoy here.
 So will students in Old English and Old Norse courses.

-“Roberta Frank, one of the most skillful (and certainly the wittiest) of interpreters of early medieval poetry, demonstrates here that early English scops and Viking skálds manipulated their verseforms in remarkably similar ways and to remarkably similar effects.” —Christopher Abram, author of Evergreen Ash
+“Roberta Frank, one of the most skillful (and certainly the wittiest) of interpreters of early medieval poetry, demonstrates here that early English scops and Viking skalds manipulated their verse forms in remarkably similar ways and to remarkably similar effects.” —Christopher Abram, author of Evergreen Ash